This is an updated version of an article originally published on Potash Investing New on January 30, 2012.

-While China and Morocco continue to be the largest producers of phosphate worldwide, the United States was the third largest phosphate-producing countries in 2014, contributing 27.1 million tonnes to the world supplies.
-And while Canada didn’t make the cut, with no recorded production last year, there are a couple projects underway there to utilize the countries 76 Mt reserves.
+While China and Morocco continue to be the largest producers of phosphate worldwide, the US was the third-largest phosphate-producing country in 2014, putting out 27.1 million tonnes (Mt).

-Here the Investing News Network takes a look at the phosphate producers in North America as well as new mines expected to come online in both Canada and the US in the near future.
+Here, the Investing News Network takes a look at phosphate producers in North America, as well as new mines expected to come online in both Canada and the US in the near future.

-With relatively limited economic phosphate resources, Canada plays a much more limited role in North American, and global phosphate extraction and production.
+With relatively limited economic phosphate resources, Canada plays a much smaller role in North American and global phosphate extraction and production.
 That being said, a couple of notable projects can be found there.

-Disclosure: I, James Wellstead, hold no direct investment interest in any company mentioned in this article.
+Securities Disclosure: I, Kristen Moran, hold no direct investment interest in any company mentioned in this article.